Order spirit wear from the Anderson Spirit Wear website!

 • HIV/AIDS

 Parents are encourage to volunteer in classrooms, chaperone field trips, and be a volunteer driver.
-In order to volunteer, all parents volunteering in the classroom or during school sponsored functions or field trip must complete the Volunteer Release Form prior to any activities.
-Parents driving or chapperoning a field trip must have the Volunteer Driver Form and Chapperone Responsibility Form completed in addition to the Volunteer Release Form.
+In order to volunteer, all parents volunteering in the classroom or during school sponsored functions or field trips must complete the Volunteer Release Form prior to any activities.
+An image of a valid driver's license or state-issued ID will need to be uploaded when completing the Volunteer Release Form.